-First, let me begin by saying that compiler switches are mainly targeted for specific processors (not OS's.)
+First, let me begin by saying that compiler switches are mainly targeted for specific processors (not operating systems).
 With the recent launch of the 3rd Generation Intel Core Processors (code-named Ivy Bridge), developers may be looking for information on any new switches that might have been developed to specifically support (and run the best on) our latest architecture.
 This blog will include the following:

 - Getting to "Optimal Performance"

-- What is new for the Intel 3rd Generation Core Processor Family
+- What is new for the 3rd Generation Intel Core Processor Family

-- Compiling for the Intel 2nd Generation Core Processor Family
+- Compiling for the 2nd Generation Intel Core Processor Family

 - More Resources (URLs will be included at the end of the blog)